-GCSU will open the observatory for public observing at regularly scheduled events and special astronomical events of note.
-Check the schedule below for the events of the current semester.
+GC will open the observatory for public observing at regularly scheduled events and special astronomical events.
 All observing times are subject to weather conditions.
-In the event of rain or cloudy skies, the observatory session will be cancelled and a presentation will be offered in the Georgia College Planetarium located in the Natural History Museum (1st Floor of Herty).
+In the event of rain or cloudy skies, the observatory session will be canceled and a presentation will be offered in the Planetarium located in the Natural History Museum (1st Floor of Herty):

 - Friday, Mar.
 27, 8:30-10:00 p.m.

 GC is proud to present the GC planetarium, where students can view digital simulations of the sky in an immersive 20 ft diameter dome view with guides, labels, and motion.
 The planetarium also has the ability to display full dome show content.
 This Digitarium Epsilon projector has all the abilities of a computer vs. the slide projector views of the past.

 The planetarium has been in use as part of the GC astronomy labs since 2008.
 It is also been a common part of campus outreach with visits from Kid's University, Boys and Girls club, PRELIMS, GNETS, and SEE programs.
 Local teacher preparation programs and summer workshops have also had the chance to experience the educational opportunities of this system.

 The planetarium has been funded through the Department of Chemistry, Physics and Astronomy, the GC Student Technology Fees Committee, and the generosity of the Grassman Foundation.

 Planetarium shows for the public occur about once a month during the academic year in conjunction with the public observatory nights.